Why Do Gearbox Seal Leaks Happen?

 We never did get a call back from the customer letting us know the outcome of this investigation.
 It’s likely one of these reasons came to light and was then taken care of.
 When troubleshooting, it would be nice if the gearbox oil seal leak symptoms directed us to a straightforward solution.
 Unfortunately, the same resulting issue can emanate from different sources or for different reasons, requiring a step-by-step process to discover the real problem.

 Typically, we like to work with our customers in the design phase so that we can review the planned gearbox integration.
 We often catch a potential problem early in the process.
-It’s usually something the designer didn’t consider, most often because he wasn’t aware of the importance of the issue.
+It’s usually something the designer didn’t consider, most often because they weren’t aware of the importance of the issue.

 That is the difference between buying out of a catalog and working with someone like us.
 DieQua strives to be an extension of your design team.
 We can help you make the right decisions when they need to be made.